jessefalzone/jesse.cafe/content/blog/packard-bell-navigator/index.md

 Not to mention I often find flat, minimalist designs that are a nightmare to use.
 (Where exactly do I click?
 Is this item selected?)
 Navigator, and even somewhat more recent operating systems like iOS 6, had a quality of comfort and familiarity because they had realism and depth.
-For me, that's what generates nostalgia.
+And that is what generates nostalgia.
 Will anyone ever be nostalgic for Android 14 or iOS 17?
 We'll see.